Wow—I Just Found the Biggest Fall Runway Trends at Nordstrom for Under $200

 (Image credit: Launchmetrics Spotlight.
 Photo: Khaite Fall/Winter 2024.)

-Although camel coats aren't technically an incredibly fresh trend, the timeless coat style has been reimagined time and time again every fall, much to the delight of our editors and stylish friends.
-This wardrobe workhorse might just be the one must-need style you'll need for the rest of the year, given its versatility and elegance.
+Although camel coats aren't technically an incredibly fresh trend, the timeless coat style has been reimagined every fall, much to the delight of our editors and stylish friends.
+This wardrobe workhorse just might be the one style you'll need for the rest of the year given its versatility and elegance.

 Assistant Shopping Editor